-Dates Deadlines July 5, 2023 Application cycle opens.
-Applicants may commence releasing MCAT scores July 31, 2023 Deadline to submit a part-time petition, including all supporting documents September 2, 2023 Last eligible MCAT sitting date Please note: The MCAT Fee Assistance Program is only open from September-April.
-September 22, 2023 Last day for a guaranteed reply to application-related correspondence before the application deadline October 3, 2023, 4:00 p.m.
-MDT Deadline to submit the on-line application.
-All requirements including transcripts, WES assessments, reference letters, proof of Indigenous ancestry, and the application fee must be received.
-2023-2024 cycle: Deadline to release your MCAT scores to the University of Calgary is October 3, 2023 - 4:00pm MST.
-This must be done on-line through the AAMC.
+Dates Deadlines Dates July 8, 2024 Application cycle opens.
+Applicants may commence releasing MCAT scores July 31, 2024 Deadline to submit a part-time petition, including all supporting documents August 30, 2024 Please note: The MCAT Fee Assistance Program is only open from September-April.
+September 20, Last day for a guaranteed reply to application-related correspondence before the 2024 application deadline October 1, 2024, 1.
+Deadline to submit the on-line application.
+4:00 p.m.
+MDT 2.
+All requirements including transcripts, WES assessments, reference letters, proof of Indigenous ancestry, Indigenous Foundational Knowledge Requirement, other supporting documents, and the application fee must be received.
+3. 2024-2025 cycle: Deadline to release your MCAT scores to the University of Calgary is October 1, 2024 - 4:00pm MST.
+This must be done on line through the AAMC.
+It WILL NOT assure automatically This must be done on-line through the AAMC.
 It WILL NOT occur automatically.
 No extensions will be granted FOR ANY REASON.
-October 2023 - January 2024 Assessment of submitted fully eligible applications.
-Late January to early February 2024 Interview (MMI) invitations sent out via email.
-UCAN on-line scheduler opens.
-March 2-3, 2024 March 9-10, 2024 Tentative MMI Interview Dates.
-First two weeks of May 2024 Admission decisions sent to all applicants via email.
-Assistant Dean must be contacted within 5 days regarding deferrals.
-Mid-Late May 2024 Deadline for responding to initial offers of admission.
-First waitlist offers sent out.
-June 19, 2024 Final transcripts must be received.
-July 1, 2024 Deadline to provide proof of completion of Coursera's Indigenous Canada course for new incoming students.
-First Week of July 2024 Mandatory orientation for all incoming medical students.
-First day of class for the Class of 2027.
-Application will be available for the 2024-2025 application cycle.
+October 2024 - Assessment of submitted fully eligible applications.
+January 2025 Late January to Interview (MMI) invitations sent out via email. early February UCAN on-line scheduler opens.
+2025 March 8-9, 2025 Tentative MMI Interview Dates.
+March 15-16, 2025 First two weeks Admission decisions sent to all applicants via email.
+Assistant Dean must be contacted within 5 of May 2025 days regarding deferrals.
+Mid-Late May Deadline for responding to initial offers of admission.
+2025 First waitlist offers sent out.
+June 20, 2025 Final transcripts must be received.
+First Week of July Mandatory orientation for all incoming medical students.
+First day of class for the Class of First Week of July 2025 2028.
+Application will be available for the 2025-2026 application cycle.